 Often led by women motivated by their own experiences, be it as researchers or in their personal lives, these companies aren’t sitting around waiting for a solution.
 They’re building it themselves.

-For the first story in our series, we hear from Alice Pelton on her journey to building The Lowdown, the future of contraceptive care, and why she believes leading a mission-driven company is not synonymous with being charitable.
+Here, we hear from Alice Pelton on her journey to building The Lowdown, the future of contraceptive care, and why she believes leading a mission-driven company is not synonymous with being charitable.